pmlnado/glm-modeling-flow-cytometry/README.md

 - **Boxplots**: Proportion of CD3⁺CD4⁻CD8⁺ T cells across vaccine groups and sex
 - **Shapiro-Wilk tests**: Assessing normality of data
 - **Levene’s tests**: Testing homogeneity of variances
 - **Proportion calculations**: Based on parent populations from flow cytometry
+- **GLM fitting**: Based on selected variables
+- **Outlier Testing**: Using Cook's distance
+- **Probability Analysis**: Using built in R functions
+- **Odds Ratio analysis**: Using built in R functions

 ---

 ## Data Availability

 Raw `.csv` files containing flow cytometry gate counts are located in the `Base_period_Treg/` directory.
-These were exported from `.fcs` files generated on the BD LSRFortessa using FlowJo.
+These were exported from `.fcs` files generated on the a Cytek Aurora and FlowJo.

 Due to file size limitations, `.fcs` files are not included in this repository.
-To request access to raw `.fcs` files, please contact [Your Name] at [Your Email].
+To request access to raw `.fcs` files, please contact Pablo at p.maldonado@colostate.edu.

 ---